Right at the top of most people’s bucket lists, you’ll find ‘stay in an overwater bungalow in Bora Bora’.

 If you’re unsure whether it’s worth staying in an overwater bungalow or not, then here’s some reasons why you should (and shouldn’t).

-Overwater bungalows, also known as Bora Bora huts on the ocean, are the definition of luxury, making them ideal for special occasions.
+Overwater bungalows are the definition of luxury, making them ideal for special occasions.

 - The views from an overwater bungalow are surreal and are probably the best views you’ll ever see.